mathwizard1232/openlibrary-client-2/README.md

                         You will be prompted discretely for a password
 ```

 You can create a new work from the command line using the following syntax.
-It's almost identical to the olclient.common.Book object construction, except instead of providing an Author object, you instead pass a key for "author" and a corresponding value:
+It's almost identical to the olclient2.common.Book object construction, except instead of providing an Author object, you instead pass a key for "author" and a corresponding value:

 ```
 > ol --create '{"title": "The Cartoon Guide to Calculus", "publisher": "Teach Yourself", "publish_date": "2013", "identifiers": {"isbn_10": ["144419111X"]}, "cover": "https://images-na.ssl-images-amazon.com/images/I/51aJdEGttLL._SX328_BO1,204,203,200_.jpg", "author": "Hugh Neill"}'